jacebenson/jace.pro/content/post/2017-10-04-sp-ticket-assignments.md

 ---

-author: 'jace'
+title: Service Portal - Ticket Assignments
-date: '2017-10-04'
+date: 2017-10-04
-layout: 'post'
+layout: post
-category: ''
 tags:
  - service portal
  - widget
-title: 'Service Portal - Ticket Assignments'

 ---
 I created a ticket assignments and wanted to share that code.
 Should work on any instance unless you have a business rule blocking the update.